Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 We can display the columns of the `author` table by running `\d author` which will show `id` and `name`.

-Now that we've confirmed the migration, we want to make sure we commit and push the changes we made to Github.
-Pushing our changes to Github will trigger our application to re-deploy.
+Now that we've confirmed the migration was successful, we can go back to Render and set up the environment variables that our web service requires!

 ## Set Environment Variables in Render

 Our Render database now has the correct schema but it is still not connected to our deployed application.

-Our current app sets the `SQLALCHEMY_DATABASE_URI` configuration setting using the environment variable `RENDER_DATABASE_URI` in our `.env` file.
-Our Flask code accesses this environment variable with the code `os.environ.get("RENDER_DATABASE_URI")`.
+Our current app sets the `SQLALCHEMY_DATABASE_URI` configuration setting using the environment variable `SQLALCHEMY_DATABASE_URI` in our `.env` file.
+Our Flask code accesses this environment variable with the code `os.environ.get("SQLALCHEMY_DATABASE_URI")`.

 Instead of giving Render our `.env` file, we need to add our environment variables to Render using the Render dashboard.